* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Does not include any taxes or shipping fees.

+This page gives instructions on how to buy bunching onion seeds from David's Garden Seeds.
 Commonly known as scallions or spring onions, bunching onions are bulbless types with a milder flavor than many larger onions.
 They are highly versatile, and can be eaten raw or cooked in soups, salads, dips, stir-fries, and more.
 Bunching onions are very hardy, and many varieties are well-suited to winter harvest or overwintering.
 While other types of onions can be marketed in bunches, true bunching onions are cultivars of a specific species, generally Allium fistulosum, though there are exceptions.

 Deep Purple Bunching Onion 200 Non-GMO, Open Pollinated Seeds